1969–70 Pittsburgh Penguins season

-The 1969–70 Pittsburgh Penguins season was the franchise's third season in the National Hockey League.
+The 1969–70 Pittsburgh Penguins season was the franchise's third season in the National Hockey League (NHL).
 The season saw the Penguins qualify for the playoffs, for the first time in franchise history.
 The Penguins finished the season in second place in the West Division, 22 points behind the first place St. Louis Blues.

 Offseason

 Regular season

 Tragedy struck the Penguins in 1970 when promising rookie center Michel Briere, who finished third in scoring on the team, was injured in a single-vehicle car crash in Quebec on May 15, 1970.
 His Mercury Cougar hit a frost bump and swerved off the road.
 It is not known if he was driving or not.
 Two friends who were in the vehicle with him suffered less serious injuries.
 After nearly spending a year in the hospital in a coma, Briere died of his head injuries.
 Given his junior league statistics, many hockey experts predicted that Briere would have been a star in the NHL.